 These monkeys are black and white with red backs and you’ll be sure to see a few if you visit the forest.
 You’ll also see lots of birds and unique butterflies, too!

-When I visited Zanzibar, we had just came back from an amazing safari, so we opted out of visiting Jozani Chwaka Bay National Park only because we didn’t think there was any chance it could compare to our epic safari adventure!
+When I visited Zanzibar, we had just come back from an amazing safari, so we opted out of visiting Jozani Chwaka Bay National Park only because we didn’t think there was any chance it could compare to our epic safari adventure!

 It’s best to hit the forest if you’re heading from Stone Town to Paje Beach (or the other way around).
 That way you can stop along the way and not make a detour for a quick visit.